mediacloud/story-indexer/doc/metadata.md

 XXX means needs to be looked at

-# Media Clould story-indexer metadata
+# Media Cloud story-indexer metadata

 ## Background